Florida school mask mandate power struggle goes before judge

 She wants the district to offer online classes if masks are mandatory, so she won’t have to wear one.

 This hearing is scheduled to end by Wednesday.
-It's not immediately clear when Cooper will rule, but the judge has said he prefers to issue his decisions from the bench — and he acknowledged Monday that time is of the essence.
+It's not immediately clear when Cooper will rule, but the judge has said he prefers to decide issues from the bench — and aknowledged time is of the essence.

-“I want everyone to have enough time, but I think we need to move as quickly as we can,” Cooper said.
+“I want everyone to have enough time, but I think we need to move as quickly as we can,” he said.

 Spencer reported from Fort Lauderdale.